 For the best results, combine one or more of these strategies to bring about the best results.

-- Superfoods tend to be more nutrient dense than the standard foods you find at your local supermarket.
+- Superfoods.
+Superfoods tend to be more nutrient dense than the standard foods you find at your local supermarket.
 Biohackers are using many of these foods improve energy levels and accelerate overall recovery from chronic disease or physical activity.
 The extremely high nutrient density of these foods gives you the ability to consume far more nutrients than you normally could.

 - Common superfoods include algae powders, wheat grass, marine phytoplankton, maca, turmeric, cacao beans, and goji berries.
 Many of these foods are available in concentrated powdered forms can be taken conveniently on the go.